rlucas585/Rtutorials/Chapter 2/README.md

 [1] "" "" "" "" ""
 ```

+Each pair of double-quotes represents an empty string, containing 0
+characters.

 > A small note on supply arguments to functions.
 If we would like to make our
 > function calls even more explicit, we *can* name our arguments as we supply
 > them using an '=' sign.